Auto Insurance Claim Advice

 How do adjusters identify it?

-Adjusters are trained to ask and detect prior damage.
+Adjusters are trained to ask for and detect prior damage.

-They need to put you back on the position that you were before the impact.
+They need to put you back to the position that you were in before the impact.

 Insurance adjusters try to get you to admit you are in a “prior damage claim situation” before you know how much they will depreciate your repairs.

 In many claims, this is not a big deal.
-Prior damages maybe minor, however, sometimes this can leave you with no compensation.
-A good example is if you car was prior total loss.
+Prior damages may be minor.
+However, sometimes this can leave you with no compensation.
+A good example is if your car was damaged prior to being deemed a total loss.

-In that case, they will not pay you for a total loss, rather they will pay you for the value of your car as if it was scraps (it’s salvage value).
+In that case, they will not pay you for a total loss.
+Rather, they will pay you for the value of your car as if it was scrap (its salvage value).

-When the adjuster comes to inspect your car, she will be looking at your damages.
+When adjusters come to inspect your car, they will be looking at your damages.

 They will look for rust, mold, or anything else that can tell them conclusively that the damage is prior to the accident.

-They will also look to see if there is blood, hair, and/or other indications that the accident did not occurred how you described.
+They will also look to see if there is blood, hair, and/or other indications that the accident did not occur as how you described.

 If there are indications of “possible prior damage” and you have a new policy, then there will be coverage “issues” and the carrier will tell you that they cannot provide coverage until the investigation is concluded.